 According to North Jersey’s The Record, the state of New Jersey still does not have a policy on personal e-mails.
 This issue surfaced nearly a year ago, when lawyers working for Governor Christie’s team called for an immediate ban on the practice of state employees using personal e-mail for official business.

 In terms of lack of adequate e-mail monitoring, management, and policies, the state of New Jersey has remarkable similarities to issues currently being addressed by Hillary Clinton and the State Department.
 Both these organizations have extensive and highly experienced offices of information technology.
 Despite that, there have been shortcomings in appropriate control, security, and oversight.
 Consequently, we believe similar shortcomings are pervasive, particularly across our market comprised of small and medium businesses in New Jersey.

 Why is email policy important to your business?

 And what are the e-mail and other information technology (IT) security and policy measures that you have implemented or need to consider?
+Is your organization required to be compliant with government regulations?
 First, let’s look a little further into the issues faced by the state of New Jersey.